utdata/rwd-mastery-assignments/final-project/rubric-long-session.md

 Cleaned data means one header row for each data file, correct data types and clean categorical values.
 I expect this to be imported and refined in Workbench.
 Share the workflow to my email as a collaborator.

+## Analysis (50 points)

+(Draft two weeks out)

+Each "fact" you use in your story that is derived from your data should come from a Workbench (shared with me) or Tableau workbook (as a packaged workbook).
+You will turn in all your analysis to me as a draft so I can provide feedback, and then again with the final project.

 ## Chart drafts (50 points)

 (One week out)